Xe/withinbot/6E/The_Source.homebrewery.md

 - [Peddler](https://xena.greedo.xeserv.us/6E/Peddler.pdf) - The person who sells shiny things to monsters instead of fighting them.
 - [Psychic](https://xena.greedo.xeserv.us/6E/Psychic.pdf) - The one who sees into the future where enemies have already lost and pulls it towards the present.
 - [Ravager](https://xena.greedo.xeserv.us/6E/Ravager.pdf) - The angry one who channels that anger into victory.
+- [Rebel](https://xena.greedo.xeserv.us/6E/Rebel.pdf) - The revolutionary bringing the change they want to see in the world.
+- [Summoner](https://xena.greedo.xeserv.us/6E/Summoner.pdf) - The pact-binder with creatures to later call upon their aid.
 - [Tinker](https://xena.greedo.xeserv.us/6E/Tinker.pdf) - The creator of a lovable robot friend.
 - [Warrior-Monk](https://xena.greedo.xeserv.us/6E/Warrior-Monk.pdf) - The monk that punches.
 A lot.

 ## Creating Your Own Class

 Don't like any of these classes?
 You can work with your Dungeon Master to create your own class.
 For inspiration on this you can use any set of details as a base to work off of.
-The zine [Advanced Jared Sinclair's 6th Edition—Player's Option: Skills & Powers](https://erinking.itch.io/advanced-jared-sinclairs-6th-edition-players-option-skills-powers) can help with this.
+The zine [Advanced Jared Sinclair's 6th Edition—Player's Option: Skills & Powers](https://erinking.itch.io/advanced-jared-sinclairs-6th-edition-players-option-skills-powers) can help with this (ask your Dungeon Master for a copy if they have it).
 Alternatively, crack open a Dungeons and Dragons or Dungeon World manual and look through the list of classes that have been created.
 You could be anything from a Druid to [a butter-passing robot](https://codyfaulk.itch.io/butter-passing-robot).
 The sky's the limit!

 ## Come Up with a Backstory